ItzBearzy/Gilded-RP-Rules/Gilded RP Rules.md

 - You cannot take custom items (Eg. custom recipe books).

-- You can only take weapons that are visible on the player’s body, or classified as concealed carry firearms.

 - Players may conceal carry M1899’s or a Snub-nosed Schofield without the need for a gun belt.